-Coach’s social media strategy :
+Coach’s social media strategy

 For Mother’s Day, the brand launched a campaign on Weibo called “Hot Moms”.
 To participate, followers had to upload pictures of mothers with their babies with the hashtag #COACH尋找辣媽# and the tag @coach attached, with the aim to win a Coach bag.

-Coach’s success is also partly due their efficient use of offical accounts on social medias whic allows them to increase their visibility on a larger scale.
+Coach’s success is also partly due to their efficient use of official accounts on social media which allows them to increase their visibility on a larger scale.
 Coach has used various promotion methods to meet different market demands, including official accounts on different social network platforms, search engines, newsletters, etc…

-Coach on Xiaohongshu :
+Coach on Xiaohongshu

-Through interacting with KOLs and loyal customers, Coach can simultaneously advertise its products and its value to followers.
-Xiaohongshu, as a platform with young active users and fashion lovers, is an excellent platform to reach target customers and to attract potential customers.
+Through interacting with KOLs and loyal customers, Coach can simultaneously advertise its products and their value to followers.
+Xiaohongshu, as a platform with young active users and fashion lovers, is an excellent platform to reach target customers and attract potential customers.

-Coach on Douyin/ TikTok :
+Coach on Douyin/ TikTok

 Douyin commonly known as TikTok in the west is a very popular app in China.
-Brands have the possibility to advertise their items through KOLs collabs, very much like Xiaohogshu, TikTok is particularly useful to interact with users and to keep them updated on the brand, news, releases, upcoming collabs, sales and more.
+Brands have the possibility to advertise their items through KOLs collabs, very much like Xiaohogshu, TikTok is particularly useful to interact with users and to keep them updated on the brand, news, releases, upcoming collabs, sales, and more.

-Coach on Weibo :
+Coach on Weibo

-On Weibo, brands have the possibility to interact with their followers, Coach’s official Weibo account has a very consequent following, which makes it an important platform to advertise thieir luxury items to a large group of people.
+On Weibo, brands have the possibility to interact with their followers, Coach’s official Weibo account has a very consequent following, which makes it an important platform to advertise their luxury items to a large group of people.
 The extensive exposition can play a positive role in increasing the brand’s reputation and attracting more customers.

-Coach Controversy in China :
+Coach Controversy in China

 In 2019, Coach released t-shirts that showed a list of cities followed by their respective countries.
 However, Hong Kong and Taiwan were listed as their own sovereign nations, instead of as parts of China.
 This sparked Chinese people’s boycotts, subsequently, Coach’s newly named brand ambassador, Chinese supermodel Liu Wen announced that she would terminate cooperation with Coach.